 Websites for Ferries

-It's usually a good idea to book your ferry ahead, especially on high season dates and if you want a cabin or plan to take your car, but sometimes it's possible to buy your ticket at the port on the day of departure.
-Some overnight ferries allow passengers to sleep on deck but some require you to book a seat or bed.
+It's a good idea to book your ferry ahead, especially during high season and if you want a cabin or plan to take your car.
+Sometimes it's possible to buy your ticket at the port on the day of departure.
+Some overnight ferries allow passengers to sleep on deck, but some require you to book a seat or bed.
 Ferries usually start boarding two hours before departure but check the ferry company information to be sure.

 Here are websites where you can check schedules and buy tickets: